red-magic/tty-colorscheme/README.md

 To change colors for a current TTY at user log in add `tty-colorscheme [colorscheme]` to your `~/.profile`.

-It requires using `sudo` if you want to change colors across the TTYs you are not logged in.
+It requires using `sudo` if you want to change colors across all TTYs.

 If you get screen artifacts hit `Ctrl+l` or type `clear`.